speakeasy-api/openapi-directory/SDKs/amazonaws.com/route53resolver/2018-04-01/go/README.md

 * `ListFirewallRuleGroupAssociations` - <p>Retrieves the firewall rule group associations that you have defined.
 Each association enables DNS filtering for a VPC with one rule group. </p> <p>A single call might return only a partial list of the associations.
 For information, see <code>MaxResults</code>. </p>
 * `ListFirewallRuleGroups` - <p>Retrieves the minimal high-level information for the rule groups that you have defined. </p> <p>A single call might return only a partial list of the rule groups.
 For information, see <code>MaxResults</code>. </p>
 * `ListFirewallRules` - <p>Retrieves the firewall rules that you have defined for the specified firewall rule group.
 DNS Firewall uses the rules in a rule group to filter DNS network traffic for a VPC. </p> <p>A single call might return only a partial list of the rules.
 For information, see <code>MaxResults</code>. </p>
+* `ListResolverConfigs` - Retrieves the Resolver configurations that you have defined.
+Route 53 Resolver uses the configurations to manage DNS resolution behavior for your VPCs.
 * `ListResolverDnssecConfigs` - Lists the configurations for DNSSEC validation that are associated with the current Amazon Web Services account.
 * `ListResolverEndpointIPAddresses` - Gets the IP addresses for a specified Resolver endpoint.
 * `ListResolverEndpoints` - Lists all the Resolver endpoints that were created using the current Amazon Web Services account.